Virginia Tech® home

 Pre-Law

-Preparation for Law School
+Applying To Law School

-Almost all accredited law schools in the United States require applicants to take the Law School Admission Test (LSAT) and to register for the Credential Assembly Service (CAS).
-Information on the LSAT and CAS, including test dates, how to register, and registration deadlines, is available at www.LSAC.org.
-Students who plan to go directly to law school should generally plan to take the LSAT in the summer between their junior or senior years or the first time it is offered in the fall of their senior year.
+Students who plan to go directly to law school should generally plan to take the LSAT or GRE in the summer between their junior and senior years or the first time it is offered in the fall of their senior year.
+We highly recommend that you do several practice tests before you take the official LSAT or GRE.

-Admission to law school is competitive, based primarily on a student’s grades and LSAT scores.
-It is important for pre-law students to devote themselves to getting good grades from the beginning of their undergraduate studies.
+Law school admissions committees also consider experiences, including internships, jobs, and other activities, when deciding which applicants to admit.
+It is important for your personal statement and resume to be well written.
 When applying, it is critical to select an appropriate range of law schools.
-It is also a good idea to begin planning early for the typically high College of Sciencets of law school.
+It is also a good idea to begin planning early for law school.

 Contact: